edombowsky/dotfiles/README.md

 This repository contains files created by me to keep the following systems working the way I like them:

-- Ubuntu WSL
+- Ubuntu WSL = zsh
-- Git Bash Windows 10
+- Git Bash Windows 10 - bash`
-- MacOS
+- MacOS - zsh

 You should probably make your own repository, and put your dragons there.